explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Docker Compose is another layer on top of Docker.
 It can break or change its interface.
 Using `docker` directly removes the need for it.

-Using `docker run` with parameters is more explicit.
-The parameters are right there in front of you.
+When executing a `docker run` command, the parameters are right there in front of you.
 Configuration in a "Compose file" is further away from the user.